Resources for Students and Newly Qualified Nurses

 Myth Buster #2: You need more qualifications as a General Practice Nurse

-Myth Buster #4: There are no male nurses
+Myth Buster #4: There are no men in nursing

 Myth Buster #5: School nurses mostly give out plasters and cough mixture

 Myth Buster #6: Health visitors just weigh babies

 Myth Buster #7: District nursing is too easy or boring

 ‘A Day in the Life of’ is a series written by experienced community nurses for student nurses to show what working in the community is like.

 Inclusion Health Nurses

 Pathways for becoming a nurse working in the community